Patrick Theiner, Ph.D.

 - ISA Annual Convention, San Franciso, April 2018.

 - ECPR General Conference, Hamburg, August 2018.

-- German Political Science Association Congress, Hamburg, September 2018.
+- German Political Science Association Congress, Frankfurt, September 2018.

 You can connect with me on ResearchGate, Xing, LinkedIn, and Twitter.
 In my free time, I enjoy walking my chihuahuas, reading, video games, and spending too much time on the Internet.
 In an alternate universe I might have been a photographer, and my pictures can be found on Instagram and Flickr.